chase-moskal/shopper/README.md

 ## 👩‍🔧 under the hood

-- `shopper` is published as an npm package, so you can roll-it-up or webpack it at your leisure
+- `shopper` is published as an npm package
 - shopper saves data to `localStorage` to keep track of your cart details between page loads
-- shopper's official public interface is what's available via html configuration (consider shopper's javascript modules as internal implementations which might change, so you can choose to use the javascript modules directly for advanced customizations at your own risk)

 ## 💖 made with open source love

-- [twitch.tv/chasemoskal](https://www.twitch.tv/chasemoskal) catch me live streaming open source work like this
 - please file issues and collaborate!
+- created by chase moskal